Cezary-Nakielski/Project-Four-Forumbus/README.md

 * As a user of the website, I would like to be able to write a post.
 * As a user of the website, I would like to be able to edit my posts.
 * As a user of the website, I would like to be able to delete the posts that I have written.
+* As a user of the website, I would like to be able to create my profile.
+* As a user of the website, I would like to be able to update my profile.

 ## Scope